TheTechOddBug/lon-mirror/README.md

 stable preservation of healthy outputs

-portability across the tested model pair
+portability across the tested runtime model pair

 auditable intervention behavior under runtime conditions

+early structural degradation preceding the first observed accuracy drop in bounded real closed-form runs

-This remains a bounded engineering result, not a universality claim.
+This remains a bounded engineering and measurement result, not a universality claim.

 ---

 Primary Evidence Center

-This repository should be read through a narrow evidence center, not through the entire repository at once.
+This repository should be read through a narrow evidence center, not through the full archive at once.

-Main public benchmark entry points:
+Main benchmark / evaluation entry points include:

 1. OMNIA_FACT_BENCHMARK_v0.1.py